jbkajtar/mhw_australia/README.md

 # code

 Python code for computing MHW metrics.
 Data source paths must first be specified in each of the scripts.
+The raw observed daily sea surface temperature data is not provided here, but more information about the data and how to access can be found here: https://doi.org/10.25921/RE9P-PT57.

 |File              |Description|
 |------------------|-----------|